multiplexerai/mplx_rag/README.md

 # mplx_rag
 Complex RAG backend

-GPT generated summery fir now
+GPT generated summery for now

 Initialization and Configuration: It sets up logging, initializes an asynchronous OpenAI client with API keys, configures Pinecone for vector database interactions, and establishes a Redis connection for session management.